yellowdolphin/autolevels/README.md

 ## Installation

-If you have Python 3.9 or later installed on a Linux or MacOS machine, open a shell and execute:
+Python 3.9 or later is required.
+On most Linux distributions, this is already pre-installed.
+Otherwise, download it from [Python.org](https://www.python.org/downloads/) or install it via your favourite app store.
+Make sure you mark the checkbox "Add Python executable to PATH".
+Then, to install AutoLevels, open a shell (cmd on Windows) and execute:

 ```bash
 pip install autolevels